Statins and Cholesterol Modulators

 This is an anion exchange resin which binds bile salts and prevents them from being reabsorbed by the intestine.

-– Therefore, leads to an increase in cholesterol breakdown in liver to synthesise more bile salts.
+Therefore, it leads to an increase in cholesterol breakdown in the liver to synthesise more bile salts.

-– It is also used in diseases like primary biliary cirrhosis to stop pruritus which is caused by excessive levels of bile salts irritating the skin.
+It is also used in diseases like primary biliary cirrhosis to reduce pruritus, which is caused by excessive levels of bile salts irritating the skin.

 Side effects